Connecting Additional Axonius Collector Nodes

 1. Deploy an Axonius node into the additional network and start the machine

-c.
-Install the license as described in Logging on and Signing Up.
-However, do not fill in signup details or configure an Admin users.
+4. Install the license as described in Logging on and Signing Up.
+However, do not fill in signup details or configure an Admin user.

-2. Log into the Axonius core node, and go to the Instances page.
-The Instances page opens, displaying the installed Axonius instances, that include tagged name, hostname, IP address, last seen, installed version, and the status (activated/deactivated) of each instance.
+2. Log into the Axonius Primary node, and go to the Manage Nodes page.
+The Manage Nodes page opens, displaying the installed Axonius nodes, that include tagged name, hostname, IP address, last seen, installed version, and the status (activated/deactivated) of each node.

 Note:

-2. Once you paste the connection string, wait a few minutes until the node connects.
 You should see a success message.
-An additional collector node is now added in the Instances page with an Activated status.
+An additional Compute node is now added in the Manage Nodes page with an Activated status.
+You will not be able to access the Axonius User Interface on this machine any more

-As a result, you can now configure any adapter to use the newly added Axonius collector node.
+You can now configure any adapter to use the newly added Axonius Compute node.

-You can deactivate a node instance from the system using the Instance drawer.
-When you deactivate an instance, all adapter connections using this node are removed.
+You can deactivate a compute node from the system using the Manage Nodes drawer.
+When you deactivate a compute node, all adapter connections using this compute node are removed.

-1. From the Instances page, click on an active node.
-The Instance drawer opens.
+1. From the Manage Nodes page, click on an active node.
+The Manage Nodes drawer opens.

 1. Click the Actions button and choose Deactivate.
 The system asks you to confirm your action.